first time - now for title ... but let's

 On a day of ideal scoring conditions – more than 30 birdies were scored during the day and there was also one eagle - England began the singles well enough with a 4 and 3 win by Christine Quinn – her fourth win in four sessions of play – over Heather Anderson in the top singles tie.

 Quinn took control of the outcome with birdies at the fifth and 10th on her way to a four-hole lead after 11 holes.
-Anderson won back the 12th but Quinn quickly re-established a four-up advantage by winning the 14th and a half at the next was sufficient.

 The middle part of the match was rich in sub-par figures with the 10th halved in birdies and Melville winning the 12th with a birdie to get back to one down only for De Vries to birdie the 13th and restore a two-hold lead.
 The Scot clinched victory by winning the 16th.